 99% of everything that John Milton wrote (including, tautologically, his political tracts).

-Tom Clancy's Executive Orders has President Jack Ryan remaking the U.S. government, after most of the Legislative and Executive branch people in it were killed at the end of Debt of Honor, by a Japanese Airlines 747 crashing into the Capital Building when swearing in Ryan as Vice President.
+Tom Clancy's Executive Orders has President Jack Ryan remaking the U.S. government, after most of its Legislative and Executive branch were killed at the end of Debt of Honor, by a Japanese Airlines 747 crashing into the Capitol Building while Ryan was being sworn in as Vice President.

 Norman Spinrad's The Iron Dream.
 An Alternate HistoryAdolf Hitler (who became a writer instead of a politician) writes Lord Of The Swastika, a pulp SF adventure with a plot that mirrors the real-world rise of the Third Reich.
 It's followed by a review where a scholar heaps praise on Hitler as a brilliant writer of rollicking good adventure stories, and whose only criticism is that he thinks it was a bit implausible for the protagonist to rise to power by creating a rather silly cult of personality and machismo.
 Naturally the whole thing is one giant Take That at the Broken Aesop morality of pulp SF and fantasy stories.